abari212/covid-19/README.md

 Once the two files are uploaded all the rest will be done automatically to generate the sread and eventually the patterns, if any.

 Other variables can be added to the merged data for more in-depth analysis and prediction.
 There a number of ways to add other variables and develop predictive model.
-Some of the examples are also available at
+Some of the examples prediction are also available at https://github.com/abari212/mca.